We want you to run for office in King County.

-We’re here to tell you to go for it.
+We’re here to tell you to go for it!
 And we’d love to support you along the way.

 This site includes a lot of resources to help you understand what it takes to run for local office.
 If you’d like us to contact you about a specific elected office or if you have general questions, please fill out this quick survey.
-We welcome and encourage you to join us in serving the public and fighting for Democratic ideals.
+We welcome and encourage you to join us in serving the public and fighting for Democratic values.

 Have questions?
 Want to learn more?
 Click here to get in touch with us, let us know what you’re thinking about running for and what questions you have.